 Description of the Hub

-The ICPS Hub will be located at the heart of India’s Silicon Valley (Bangalore).
+This NM-ICPS Hub will be located at the heart of India’s Silicon Valley (Bangalore).

-IIIT-B is a world-class research institute with a solid track record in its contribution to the Indian IT scenario, with a specific focus on education, research, entrepreneurship and innovation.
+IIIT-B is a world-class research institute with a solid track record in its contribution to the Indian ICT/IT scenario, with a specific focus on education, research, entrepreneurship and innovation.
 The hub will be surrounded by a vibrant R&D ecosystem including MSMEs/start-ups, and will leverage the academic and industrial talent pool available locally and elsewhere in India.

 Intellectual focus:

-The hub has been assigned to mainly focus on Advanced Communication Systems.
-With respect to present and future need of our nation as well as international dynamics, the hub will focus on enabling the design and development of fundamental technology building blocks of 5G–advanced (5G+) & 6G systems and networks.
-The prime focus will be on intellectual property (IP) generation that includes product IP for commercial usage and development of patents (IPR) that will not only enable product-oriented innovation but also target adoption into the upcoming 5G advanced and 6G standards.
-It will also focus on other advanced communication systems R&D which has commercial potential.
+The hub has been assigned to mainly focus on Advanced Communication Systems, with respect to present and future needs of our nation as well as international dynamics.
+The hub will focus on enabling the design and development of fundamental technology building blocks of 5G–advanced (5G+) & 6G systems and networks.
+The prime focus will be on indigenous research leading to intellectual property (IP) generation that includes product IP for commercial usage and development of patents (IPR) that will not only enable product-oriented innovation but also target adoption into the upcoming 5G-advanced and 6G standards.
+It will also focus on other advanced communication systems R&D which have commercial potential.

 Proposed activities: (Major R&D and Application Areas)